 The truth about the open-air viewing car

 The problem is that for me, the outdoor viewing car in the Rocky Mountaineer’s GoldLeaf Service is like crack.
 The more I’m out here, the more I need to be here.
-Otherwise I might miss something … an eagle circling over the pines, the icy-looking Mount Robson, the highest point in the Canadian Rockies; Deep Creek Bridge (one of the highest railway bridges in the world), the Cariboo Plateau, an elk showing off his backside …
+Otherwise I might miss something … an eagle circling over the pines; icy-looking Mount Robson, the highest point in the Canadian Rockies; Deep Creek Bridge (one of the highest railway bridges in the world); the Cariboo Plateau, an elk showing off his backside …

-In short, waiting for what’s coming around the bend on the Rainforest to Goldrush route can drive you CRAZY, at least if you are me.
+In short, waiting for what’s coming around the bend on the Rainforest to Goldrush route from Jasper to Whistler can drive you CRAZY, at least if you are me.
 Especially when you’re travelling through spectacular nature and Canadian history from early European explorers to fortune hunters.

 In Seattle, Washington, women who sit on men’s laps on trains without placing a pillow between them face a six-month jail term.